ufidon/df/labs/lab02/README.md

 1. (10%) Use dd command to create two disk images each of size 500M and filled with zero
 2. (10%) Use losetup to mount these two disk images to two loop devices
 3. (40%) *With MBR as the partition scheme*, use GParted to partition the first image into partitions as ![image1 partitions](./demo/image1.png).
-   1. (20%) Unmount the image, explore the partitions with sleuthkit image file tools and volume system tools
+   1. (10%) Unmount the image, explore the partitions with sleuthkit image file tools(img_stat) and volume system tools(mmls)
-   2. (20%) Mount the image with losetup, explore the partitions with wxHexEditor
+   2. (30%) Mount the image with losetup, explore the partitions with wxHexEditor, identify the information shown with mmls.
 4. (40%) *With GPT as the partition scheme*, use fdisk to partition the second image into 5 partitions.
-   1. (20%) Unmount the image, explore the partitions with sleuthkit image file tools and volume system tools
+   1. (10%) Unmount the image, explore the partitions with sleuthkit image file tools (img_stat) and volume system tools(mmls)
-   2. (20%) Mount the image with losetup, explore the partitions with wxHexEditor
+   2. (30%) Mount the image with losetup, explore the partitions with wxHexEditor, identify the information shown with mmls.

 **3. Tools**